top of page

 How does our body turn sugar into energy?

 Inside each cell, we have tiny organs called mitochondria.
-Most cells have hundreds of mitochondria; some have thousands.
+Most cells have hundreds, even thousands of mitochondria.
 (Red blood cells, which carry oxygen through the blood, are unique in that they have no mitochondria.)

 Human skin epidermis.
 High magnification